peerigon/access-control-testing/README.md

 Make your application's OpenAPI specification available through your web server in either JSON or YAML format.

 > [!IMPORTANT]
 > Local file paths are not allowed for security reasons.
-Instead, you must use an URL that starts with `http://` or `https://`.
+Instead, you must use a URL that starts with `http://` or `https://`.

 ---